 - Activities that are religious or political in nature

-- Explain how their proposal will benefit our community
+- Explain how their proposal will benefit the Sonoma Valley community.

-- Be aligned with Impact100's values and our organizational equity commitment, as follows.
+- Be aligned with Impact100 Sonoma values and our organizational equity commitment, here.

 COMPLETE INSTRUCTIONS for applying for a grant can be found here.